The year-round heat and drought of 1540 in Europe: Socio-economic and health impacts

 The main energy source collapsed with the ebbing of water.
-Trades such as hammermills became idle leaving the workers unemployed and dependant on begging.
-For preindustrial societies, the worst effect of this situation was a standstill of mills except the ship mills ship mill within big rivers.
+Trades such as hammermills became idle leaving the workers unemployed and dependent on begging.
+For pre-industrial societies, the worst effect of this situation was a standstill of mills except the ship mills within big rivers.
 Horse driven capstans were set up as a substitute in some places.
 In others, people resorted to the use of hand-mills.
 Surging prices for flour and bread and the lack of water resulted in life-threatening circumstances, especially for the poor.

 The prolonged heat and drought led to a widespread epidemic called 'Big Death'.
-Contaminated water was probably the cause of the intestinal diseases, which may have included dysentery..Following the extreme heat and drought of the summer of 1719, an epidemic of dysentery in France claimed 450,000 lives, equivalent to 2% of the population at the time.
-Assuming the same mortality rate in 1540 for an estimated population of 40 Million in Central Europe the 'Big Death' may have claimed about 800,000 lives.
+For England the records mention that hot agues, dysentery and plague were afflicting the English.
+“Hot agues” is a historical term used for acute, feverish illnesses.
+Dysentery is another cause for increased mortality levels in and after drought summers.
+It particularly affected young children after weaning.
+The various forms of transmission, via contaminated water and food or via flies, were all enhanced during dry and warm summers, when water levels were low- Most of the additional deaths would fall to late summer and autumn, since the impact of summer heat on mortality was delayed by 1–2 months.
+Following the extreme heat and drought of the summer of 1719, an epidemic of dysentery in France claimed 450,000 lives, equivalent to 2% of the population at the time.
+Assuming the same mortality rate in 1540 for an estimated population of 40 Million in Central Europe the 'Big Death' may have claimed about one million lives.